tronprotocol/sun-network/documentation/docs/guide/README.md

 To migrate your logic from TRON Network to DAppChain, please refer to Type A DApp logic, the migration and create from scratch are similar.
 The only different part from Type A DApp should be you need two DApp share the similar code deployed on two separated networks rather than just consider of one network.

 What's more, you may also need to consider DAppChain and TRON Network as a whole ecosystem.
-You need to consdier asset transfer from one part of the ecosystem to another according to your logic.
+You need to consider asset transfer from one part of the ecosystem to another according to your logic.

 **Asset cross-chain transferring in DApp**